benchristel/process-to-processes/src/SoftwareDevelopment/LifeAndDeathOfSystems.md

 - ...but we also have to confirm that our snap judgments are reasonable, e.g. by asking "who benefits"?
 - When we can be honest with ourselves about which of two situations feels more alive or dead, the difference is often immediately obvious.
 Although a feeling of relative aliveness is no guarantee that a solution is good, and needs confirmation from rational processes, a feeling of relative deadness is a good enough reason to reject a solution.
 - We can also automate a lot of judgments about the software components of the system, e.g. with tests, types, and linters.

+## The Feeling of Deathly Morphology

+alienation - "feeling like a cog in a machine"

+- "Apparently it wants me to do X?
+I'm not sure why, but I'll do it."
+- "Ugh, why is this so hard?"

+alienation leads to a loss of agency, and disengagement.
+Alienated workers stop thinking and stop caring.
+They become emotionally uninvested in the results of their work.
+They try to get work off their plate and make it someone else's problem as quickly as possible.

+To counter alienation - use {{link SharedOwnership}} (facilitated by {{link PairProgramming}}).
+Early in their life, alienating systems are often {{link KnowledgeSilo}}s where one person is the keeper of the keys.
+But when that person leaves the company or moves on to other projects, the system can keep going with _no one_ who really understands it or feels ownership of it.
+Such a system will keep on causing suffering until it dies.

+implications for both team work and software UX design